 Telecare’s Partners in Wellness, the first mental health Pay for Success program in the nation that incorporates our Whole Health tools, is surpassing its success targets, with excess savings of more than $500,000 in the first year.
 Another program, Inland Empire Health Plan (IEHP), a population management program for high utilizers, has shown statistically significant reductions in psych inpatient, psych ER, medical ER, and IOP utilization, as well as increased contacts with their primary care physicians.
 (See poster for more details.)

 We have learned that the following practices greatly enhance our ability to integrate Whole Person Health into our programs:

 - Educating our senior leadership team first.
 Senior leaders must fully understand and be "on board" with new practices and clinical models before roll-out to the company at large.

-- Communicating clearly and consistently to ensure comprehension and buy-in from staff
+- Communicating clearly and consistently to ensure comprehension and buy-in from staff.

-- Adapting plans as funding appears and disappears; being nimble allows us to keep up with the changes in the healthcare environment.
+- Adapting plans as funding appears and disappears; being nimble allows us to keep up with changes in the healthcare environment.

 - And finally, remembering that small steps matter!
 Sustaining momentum is important when introducing and learning from new models of care.

-- Faith Richie, Telecare's Senior of Development
+- Faith Richie, Telecare SVP of Development

-Telecare Whole Person Care Brochures & Information
+Telecare Whole Person Care Brochures and Information

-- Reaching the Unreachable (Substance use)
+- Reaching the Unreachable (Substance Use)

 - Care Coordination Case Study (IEHP)